 Committee Members are voted in at the Association’s Annual General Meeting in March.
 If you would like to discuss the Committee activities and get involved, contact the President of the Old Girls’ Committee [email protected]

-Georgina Robertson (President): Georgina attended St Cuthbert’s from 1981 to 1986 and is a 3rd generation St Cuthbert’s family with 12 girls who have gone through the school.
-Her daughter Eva attended the school for 8 years and one of Georgina’s nieces is a current student.
+Georgina Gilbert Robertson (Immediate Past President): Georgina attended St Cuthbert’s from 1981 to 1986 and is a 3rd generation St Cuthbert’s family with 12 girls who have gone through the school.
+Her daughter Eva attended St Cuthbert’s.
 She holds a BSc from the University of Auckland and has a background in business development and marketing.
 Georgina has been on the Old Girls’ Committee since 2011 and was VP between 2015 and 2017, taking a break for 3 years before returning as President in 2020.
 She has been a Director at Prescription Skin Care Ltd for the last 11 years, an Appearance Medicine company that works in association with the New Zealand Institute of Plastic and Cosmetic Surgery.
 Prior to that she was in senior business development and marketing roles with British Sky Broadcasting Ltd in London for nine years and Fisher and Paykel Ltd as Direct Marketing Manager.

 Simran Saseve-Dale (Vice President): Simran attended St Cuthbert’s from 1999 to 2003.
 She remembers her time at St Cuthbert’s fondly and many of her dearest friends today are the same ones she had through high school.
 After completing a Bachelor of Architecture at UoA, Simran gained a Master of Fine Art at RMIT Melbourne and now specialises in marketing and PR within the contemporary art and design industries.
 She has two young boys, loves to travel with them in tow, visit galleries, cook and write.
 Simran is particularly looking forward to being involved with growing the Old Girls’ Association scholarship funds.
 Find Simran here.